About general incorporation matters

 Documents and fees to be submitted to Labuan FSA are as follows –

-- Applicant’s passport sized-photo, high resolution with blue background;
+Applicant’s passport sized-photo, high resolution with white background;

 All supporting documents can be certified by a Commissioner for Oaths, Notary Public, CPA, lawyer, company secretary or authorised officers of Malaysian/foreign embassies.